Event details

 -

-No, tickets include admission to the garden from 6pm.
-You can also buy day tickets to the garden.
+You can buy day tickets to the garden.

 - 3. What refreshments are available?